akeneo/Dockerfiles/Docs/getting-started.md

 version: '2'

 networks:     # Here we define a network, in which everything that happen in the containers will be isolated.
-  akeneo: ~   # We only define the name of the network, no specific configuration.
+  symfony: ~  # We only define the name of the network, no specific configuration.

 services:     # Each service you define below will be a container.
 It allows you to define you container configuration in a clear, readable way
   apache:     # This is our Apache + PHP container (as `mod_php` package needs both `php` and `apache` package, everything is in one container)